felipeharo/RepData_PeerAssessment1/PA1_template.md

 }
 ```
 There are **2304** missing values on this dataset
-Each NA value is replaced with the mean of the 5 minute interval
+Each missing value is replaced with the average number of steps made per day on that particular 5 minute interval accross all days.

 ```r
 daysteps<-numeric()